Jaytech is one of our most popular mentors for good reason. He’s wildly creative and incredibly knowledgeable in the world of dance music.

 Most often this is the FX section.
-This includes whooshes, crashes, and other elements that build tension, provide release, and intrigues the listener’s ear in any way.
+This includes whooshes, crashes, and other elements that build tension, provide release, and intrigue the listener’s ear in any way.

-He colors all of these sounds together so he can visually tell if he has enough of these elements in his production.
+Color all of these sounds together so you can visually tell if there are enough of these elements in your production.

 2. When comparing my song to a global hit, mine falls flat.
 What’s wrong?

 Probably nothing.
-It’s completely normal to sound different than a globally acclaimed artist who’s been doing it long and/or has a massive team behind them.
+It’s completely normal to sound different than a globally acclaimed artist who’s been doing it for a long time and/or has a massive team behind them.

 3. How should I go about getting my music out there